Reporter Outreach Logo

 What's the single most important ranking factor?

 There isn't one — Google uses hundreds of signals.
-But if forced to prioritize: search intent match gets you into the conversation, backlinks from authoritative sites determine where you rank within it, and page experience (speed, mobile usability) can make or break everything else.
-For AI visibility specifically, editorial brand mentions are the strongest predictor.
+But if forced to prioritize: search intent match gets you into the conversation, links from authoritative sites determine where you rank within it, and page experience (speed, mobile usability) can make or break everything else.
+For AI visibility specifically, named editorial mentions are the strongest predictor.

 How much should I budget for organic SEO?